The human toll is devastating. The economic toll is enormous.

 children cognitively impaired by anemia

-lost in economic production in next 5 years
+lost in economic production over the next 5 years

 A Disease of the Rural Poor